Frequently Asked Questions About The Coakham Bloodhounds

 What happens to your retired hounds?

 We run a very successful rehoming scheme for our retired hounds, and also for the young hounds that may not be able to hunt for some reason.
-To ease the transition to pet homes, hounds earmarked for rehoming are transferred to our Huntsman’s home where they can become accustomed to a more domestic life before the right home is found for them.

 The Coakham Bloodhounds are one of the oldest Bloodhound packs in the UK, and they hunt over a wide area in Kent and Sussex.
 They hunt "the cleanboot" (ie the unadulterated human scent left by a man or woman running ahead of the pack).
 Hunting with a pack of bloodhounds is one of the least artificial method of hunting organised quarry, and, whereas a fox will run freely, a human quarry can make more effective use of the increasingly urbanised countryside.
 The hounds hunt by scent alone, unlike many other breeds of hounds that hunt by sight.